Ethics and museum professionals’ exemplary practices are essential for ICOM.

 The NATHIST Code of Ethics begins with a position statement that explains the purpose of Natural History Museums and their responsibilities.
 It then focuses on the specific challenges of Natural History Museums in six sections, from the presentation of human remains and the dissemination of scientific data to the collection of rocks, minerals and fossils.
 The Code ends with specific standards for taxidermy.

-The French and Spanish editions are currently being edited.
+The English and Spanish editions of this document are now available.
+The French edition is currently being edited.
 ICOM invites National Committees wishing to translate the ICOM Code of Ethics for National History Museums into their national languages, to contact the General Secretariat for guidelines.

 For more information on the ICOM Code of Ethics for Natural History Museums, please contact Dr Eric Dorfman, Chair of NATHIST, through the NATHIST website.